3point14guy/notes/8_ruby_d4/ruby-day4.md

 end

-There's one method we that is a must: **initialize**.
+There's one method that is a must: **initialize**.
 This method will allow for the creation of a new Object (a new instance of this Class).

 ```ruby
 class Object